2025 Village Board Meeting Minutes

 New Business

-Motion 6: Harbin made the motion and Aue seconded the motion to purchase the generator alert system for $505.00 and the cost after the initial set-up will be $80.00 a year.
+Motion 5: Harbin made the motion and Bruyns seconded the motion to appoint Arthur Mize to fulfill Sam Jones last two-years of his four-year term as Village Trustee.
 All present voted yea and the Acting President declared the motion carried.

-Motion 7: Harbin made the motion and Aue seconded the motion to pay Deloufleur $11,569.88 out of the TIF funds.
+Motion 6: Rains made the motion and Harbin seconded the motion to renew the C.D. at the Bank of Herrin for a six-month interest rate of 4.24%.
 All present voted yea and the Acting President declared the motion carried.

 Executive Session

-Motion 9: Harbin made the motion and Aue seconded the motion to adjourn the Board Meeting at 8:14 p.m.
+Motion 7: Harbin made the motion and Bruyns seconded the motion to adjourn the Board Meeting at 7:30 p.m.
 All present voted yea and the Acting President declared the motion carried.

 Respectfully Submitted